valderete/Portfolio-Interactive-Data-Vis-Sp2021/Project2_Narrative_Vis/README.md

-# Project 2 - Exploratory Viz:
+# Project 2 - Narrative Viz:
 # How San Antonio's 1960's Westside Sound Gave Life to Chicano Soul Music
     a look at the music through a data lens